 Once the demand letter is ready, we'll schedule a meeting to review it and check it for accuracy, and to fill in any blanks left by your medical records.
 Then we'll send the letter and give the insurance company between one and two months to respond.

-Then comes the fun part—the negation stage.
+Then comes the fun part—the negotiation stage.
 This, much like buying a car, is a back and forth between the attorney and the insurance company.
 Sometimes this process takes a single phone call (if the insurance company sees little value in your case and offers such a little amount that further negotiation is unlikely to be successful), other times, the process can last several weeks or even months on larger more complex cases.
 On average, this usually takes a month or so.

 If your case settles at this point, you're done.
 It usually takes another one to two months to wrap up your case and get you a check.

-The Case Doesn't Settle
+If The Case Doesn't Settle

 If your case doesn't settle, then we have to file a lawsuit and put your case into litigation.
 This usually doesn't take too long, a month or so.